Home Dynamic Microphone Reviews Shure SM57 Review – An Overrated Dynamic Mic?

 Because the benefits are immense:

-4. Price to performance ratio is astounding.
-Think about the fact that this mic has stayed the same price for decades and it becomes clear how well-loved and regarded it is.
-If there were ever a safe purchase, the SM57 is most certainly it.
+The fact that the mic has stayed the same price for decades and sounds as good as it does isn’t fair.
+If there were ever a safe purchase, the SM57 would most certainly be it.

-5. You can essentially make it sound like the venerable SM7B for a fraction of the price.
-Enough said.
-The proof is right there in the video above from a guy who is using top-notch gear.
+You can essentially make it sound like the venerable SM7B for a fraction of the price according to Matt, and who doesn’t trust a guy named Matt?

-6. Glowing reviews and lots of them.
+Glowing reviews and lots of them.
 This is a #1 Best Seller and achieves an almost perfect star rating across multiple websites.
 If it’s good enough for the President, it’s good enough for me.
-And you!

 Well, that’s about it for today my friend!
 I hope you’ve enjoyed this Shure SM57 Review and came away with some valuable insight.